dlynch92/emoji-match/README.md

  * style.css sheet was validated using [W3C CSS Validator](https://jigsaw.w3.org/css-validator/)
  * script.js was validated using [JSHint](https://jshint.com/)

-During validation I fixed a HTML issue of not displaying alt text for the star ranking, and added some javascript to dynamically change the alt text to go alongside whatever image is shown.

-I also fixed a small CSS error where I had set margin: none, which does not exist.

-The JS validator continues to show the warning "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics."
-Functionally the code works fine and I feel is layed out simply enough to follow so I have decided not to change this.
-It is obviously a best practise to keep in mind going forward as the code I write becomes more complex.
-During validation there were 3 missing semicolons that I fixed.

-Shown below are screenshots of the validators as they stand.

 <details>
 <summary>Validator Screenshots HTML / CSS / JS</summary>